bkase/slides/beyond-type-safety-swift/slides.md

 !!!

-## Uncontroversial Goals
+### Uncontroversial Goals

 1. Simple
 2. Expressive

 !!!

-## Simple
+### Simple

-TODO: Lookup the slide by john-de-goes and cite it

-_More simple_ as I have _fewer and fewer primitives_
+_Simplicity increases_ as _primitive count decreases_

-Note: Thing means a parameters to a function, a new type in the library.
+Note: Primitive means a parameters to a function, a new type in the library.
 A very simple library has one type and one method with one parameter for example.
 Yes this can actually be useful, we'll see later.

 !!!

-## Expressive
+### Expressive

-_More expressive_ as I can _solve more problems_
+_Expressivity increases_ as _solvable problems increase_

 Note: But it's hard to do more things with fewer things...